Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Mistake 4: Rushing Through the Forms

-Workday applications are long.
-The forms are tedious.
-After the third application in a day, the temptation to skim through pre-filled fields and submit quickly is overwhelming.
-But every field you do not verify is a potential error that makes you less findable.
+Workday applications can be long.
+After the third application in a day, the temptation to skim through pre-filled fields and submit quickly is real.
+But every important field you do not verify is a potential error in your profile.

 Fix: Treat each Workday application as a 15-20 minute task, not a 3-minute task.
 Budget the time.
 The additional 12 minutes of form verification is what separates candidates who get calls from candidates who never hear back.